apgeorg/Behavioral-Cloning/report/report.md

 The data set provided by udacity contains 8036 images for each camera (center, left, right) with an image shape of (160x320x3).To get an idea what the images the look like, I visualize an image of each camera.

+![alt text][image1]

 ### Data Pre-processing

 As a first step, the images were cropped by 60 pixels from top and 20 pixels from bottom to remove not relevant information like the sky and the car front.

+![alt text][image2]

 I decided to generate additional data because of the imbalance of the train data set.
 To add more data to the the data set, I rotate, contrast and sharpen the images randomly.

-![alt text][image1]

 ### Model Architecture and Training Strategy